procf/procf.github.io/content/authors/Josh/_index.md

 Joshua DaRosa is a PhD student who's research involves both computational rheology and machine learning.

 Josh is currently working on:
 * Studying the development of computational methods to create colloidal crystals through pressure driven flow within converging - diverging nozzle geometry.
-Additionally, Josh is working with
 * Solving Fractional PDE's using PINNs
 * Modelling 3-D printing of ceramic hexagonal particles using HOOMD-Blue